ksuzuki/Sevenri/doc/Manuals/Openar_Users_Manual/src/Openar_Directory_Structure.md

 >A directory Openar and oplix can use to save temporary files.

 >### trash/
->Contains most recently delete files.
+>Contains most recently deleted files.

 ### classes/
 Contains aot-compiled Openar system lib files.
 This directory may not exist unless you compile Openar system lib files.